I wrote an article on “the Law” Matthew 5:17-18, where Jesus said:

 Jesus also never mentioned the ceremonial laws.
-With respect to the ethical commandments, He replaced the Law of Moses with much higher moral standards, which Paul refers to as the Law of Christ.
+Concerning the ethical commandments, He replaced the Law of Moses with much higher moral standards, which Paul refers to as the Law of Christ.

 We must live as Christ did.
 He is our example, and He walked perfectly according to the whole Law.

-That would require us to ignore the later revelation which Paul and the apostles received.
+That would require us to ignore the later revelation that Paul and the apostles received.